 Delta Technical College offers additional training, in select areas, as a supplement to standard course material.
 Our Continuing Education courses are provided to give students an opportunity to enhance their knowledge and add marketable skills to their resume.
 More information on our Continuing Education options can be found below.

 The one day seminar is limited to 8 participants per seminar.
 Enrollment will be accepted on a first-come, first pay basis only.
 Please make checks payable to Delta Technical College in the amount of $150.00 and mail this registration form in to the school location that you will be attending.
 Dental Radiology is available at Horn Lake Campus, MS and Ridgeland, MS Campus.
-In order for an applicant to take the course, he/she has to be currently working in a dental office in Mississippi or has held a Radiology Permit previously and is in need of re-certification.
 For additional resources on re-certification contact the Mississippi State Board of Dental Examiners.
 Participants upon completion of the seminar will receive a certificate of completion.
 The certificate and application will be sent to the Mississippi State Dental Board.
 Assistance is given to participants at the end of the seminar with filling out and submitting the state application online in the school’s computer lab.

 - In order to register, participants must fill-out the registration form in-full.